SpineEventEngine/SpineEventEngine.github.io/docs/introduction/index.md

 ---
 # Development Process

-Building a solution based on Spine Event Engine framework is an iterative process which consists of the stages described in this document.
+<p class="lead">Building a solution based on Spine Event Engine framework is an iterative process
+which consists of the stages described in this document.</p>

 ## Getting domain knowledge